 As I’m Australian, I have to declare things like chicken claws when going through the airport.
-I’ve never had any problems though as it’s processed and not fresh food.
+I’ve never had any problems though as they’re processed and not fresh.

-You can probably tell by now that I like retro kind of stuff.
+You can probably tell by now that I like retro stuff.

 On one of my first trips to China, I remember seeing a big brass statue of Mao Zedong at a flea market.
 It came up to my waist, and I absolutely loved it.